aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### getYRatioToChart() {#getYRatioToChart--}

+<b>@deprecated.</b> Please use the 'yRatioToChart' property instead.
 Gets or sets the y coordinate of the upper left corner in units of Fraction of the chart area.
 Y In Pixels = YRatioToChart * Chart.ChartObject.Width;

 ```javascript
 getYRatioToChart() : number;